Axion Clouds around Neutron Stars: Sensitivity

-is normalized to the observations by the ARCADE 2 collaboration~\cite{ARCADE2}, $T_{{\rm sky}, 0} = (24.1 \pm 2.1) \, \rm K$, $\nu_0 = 310 \MHz$, and $\gamma = -2.599 \pm 0.036$.
-The combination $T_{\rm sys}/G$ (which depends on the frequency and the instrument) is called the system equivalent flux density (SEFD).
-The sensitivity of LOFAR at $\nu = 30 \MHz$ is SEFD $\approx 89 \, \rm kJy$~\cite{LOFAR2013}, for MWA at $\nu = 250 \MHz$ is SEFD $\approx 60 \, \rm kJy$~\cite{Sutinjo_022}, and for GBT at $\nu = 2.4 \GHz$ is SEFD $\approx 10 \, \rm Jy$~\cite{GBTSense}\footnote{The GBT sensitivity can also be determined using the online sensitivity calculator, found \href{https://dss.gb.nrao.edu/calculator-ui/war/Calculator_ui.html}{here}.
-We find that this yields a slightly more conservative estimate, and thus we adopt a slightly larger SEFD of $17 \, \rm Jy$ in order to correct for this difference.}.
-LOFAR is comprised of 52 stations, MWA of 128 observing elements, and GBT is a 100-m single dish telescope.
-Taking $N_{\rm pol} = 2$, fixing the observing time to be $1$ hour, and setting the bandwidth to be $0.05 \times m_a$ (roughly the maximal width of the features of interest), the requirement of an SNR level of 5 corresponds to minimum observable flux densities of $S_{\rm min}(24 \, {\rm MHz}) \sim 100 \, {\rm mJy}$, $S_{\rm min}(240 \, {\rm MHz}) \sim 10 \, {\rm mJy}$, and $S_{\rm min}(2.4 \, {\rm GHz}) \sim 0.09 \, {\rm mJy}$.
-We use these values to estimate the sensitivity to continuous and transient emission in Figs.~\ref{fig:Limits} and~\ref{fig:TransObs} respectively (except in the cases where the transient duration is shorter than an hour; here we compute with a smaller observing time).
+We estimate the sensitivity using the Low-Frequency Array (LOFAR; sensitive to axions in the mass range $\sim (1.2 - 3.3) \times 10^{-7} \, \rm eV$), the Murchison Widefield Array (MWA; for axions in the mass range $\sim (2.6 - 12) \times 10^{-7} \, \rm eV$), and the Green Bank Telescope (GBT; for axions in the mass range $\sim (1.2 - 10) \times 10^{-6} \, \rm eV$).
+Note that for GBT, we only take into account sensitivity at the lower part of the observable frequency range, as we do not consider axion masses $m_a > 10^{-5} \, \rm eV$.
+For each telescope, the minimum detectable flux depends on the combination $T_{\rm syst}/G$, which is called the system equivalent flux density (SEFD).
+In the relevant frequency ranges mentioned above, the SEFDs were determined to be in the range $\sim (30 - 60) \, \rm kJy$ for LOFAR~\cite{LOFAR2013}, $\sim (70 - 750) \, \rm kJy$ for MWA~\cite{Sutinjo_022}, and $\sim (10 - 50) \, \rm Jy$ for GBT~\cite{GBTSense}\footnote{The GBT sensitivity can also be determined using the online sensitivity calculator, found \href{https://dss.gb.nrao.edu/calculator-ui/war/Calculator_ui.html}{here}}.
+LOFAR is composed of 52 stations, MWA of 128 observing elements, and GBT is a 100-m single dish telescope.
+Taking $N_{\rm pol} = 2$, fixing the observing time to be $1$ hour, and setting the bandwidth to be $0.05 \times m_a$ (roughly the maximal width of the features of interest), the requirement of an SNR level of 5 corresponds to minimum observable flux densities in the range $\approx (25 - 50) \, {\rm mJy}$ for LOFAR, $\approx (6 - 310) \, {\rm mJy}$ for MWA, and $\approx (47 - 720) \, \mu{\rm Jy}$ for GBT.
+We use the frequency-dependent $S_{\rm min}$ determined above to estimate the sensitivity to continuous and transient emission in Figs.~\ref{fig:Limits} and~\ref{fig:TransObs}, respectively (except in the cases where the transient duration is shorter than an hour; here we compute with a smaller observing time).

-\subsection{Kinematic End-Point}
+\subsection{Kinematic end-point}

 First, we turn our attention to estimating the sensitivity of existing radio telescopes to the radio end-point shown in Fig.~\ref{fig:Spectra2}, which we achieve by simulating the population of neutron stars within our Milky Way galaxy.